 Because exchanges do not hold any assets themselves, the liquidity available is dependent on traders, which can prevent trade flexibility, and make it difficult for short-term trades to be executed.
 The exchange makes money by charging a fee for each transaction completed.

 On the other hand, a brokerage is always engaged in at least one side of the trade.
-The brokerage either buys the asset an individual is looking to sell, or sells the asset to the buyer.
-A brokerage can also engage in trades to manage their portfolio, and determine the price of the asset.
+The brokerage either buys the asset from a seller or sells the asset to the buyer.
+A brokerage can also engage in trades to manage their portfolio, and a brokerage determines the price of the asset on their platform.
 Because the brokerage determines liquidity, they are better positioned to handle short-notice trades.

 Brokerages make money by charging a spread, which is the difference between the price of the asset when the brokerage purchases the asset, and the price at which they are willing to sell.
 Brokerages provide a much simpler experience for people who want the easiest way to buy Bitcoin as a long term investment or for usage as a currency.